-The alternative if you have younger children at home is to let them go to town shredding the paper for you.
-Not only does all of your paper get torn into tiny shreds, this will keep your kids happy for hours.
+The alternative if you have younger children at home, is to let them go to town shredding the paper for you.
+They will think you are a bit mad but not only does all of your paper get torn into tiny shreds, this will keep your kids happy for hours.

 Add the paper to your compost pile in layers, just as you would any other brown waste such as dead leaves and so forth in between the greens.

 Add a little water to keep things moist and turn to keep everything evenly distributed.

 Within a few months, you will have wonderfully rich compost that you can use anywhere in your garden.